constanrine5d/consurf-stand-alone-amino-acid-analysis/README.md

 ConSurf evolutionary conservation analysis with added amino acid distribution analysis and sequence grouping.

-**Note**: This repository was created with AI assistance ("vibe-coded") and may contain errors or incomplete configurations.
-It is intended for personal/research use only.
-Please verify all settings and paths for your specific environment before use.

 ## What's New

 - Amino acid distribution analysis at specific positions
 - Automated sequence grouping by amino acid into FASTA files
-- Organized folder structure: `position_X/covered/1_AA_60.0/sequences.fasta`
 - Batch processing for single, multiple, or all positions
-- Enzyme characterization check using UniProt API
+- Enzyme **characterization check** for each amino acid position using UniProt API
 - Numbered workflow scripts (1-5) for easy execution order

 ## Complete Workflow Guide

 ### Prerequisites

+This repo is optimised for running on an Apple Silicon Mac and has not been checked on Linux, but should probably work fine.

 Before starting, ensure you have:

 1. **Conda environment** with bioinformatics tools:
    - hmmer, clustalw, cd-hit, mafft, muscle
    - Python 3.10+ with biopython and requests
+   - Check below for detailed `environment.yml`

 2. **Database setup**:
-   - Edit `DB_DIR` variable in `1_setup_databases.sh` if databases are not at `/Volumes/const_2tb/consurf_databases`
+   - Edit `DB_DIR` variable in `1_setup_databases.sh` to point at your database.
    - Or skip script 1 if databases are already set up

 3. **PDB file**: Your protein structure file (e.g., `protein.pdb`)